 Data delivery platforms

-With an EdgeCast CDN provided by Nexcess, data can be delivered over multiple specialized platforms.
+With the Nexcess CDN data can be delivered over multiple specialized platforms.

 Data retrieval, delivery, and caching

 If you request an asset that is not currently cached on the POP handling the request, or if the cached version of the asset is outdated, a new version will need to be retrieved from either the CDN or customer origin server.

 The edge server on the respective POP will request the asset from the CDN or Customer Origin server.
 Once the POP starts receiving the asset from the origin server, the edge server will immediately start delivering it to the requestor.
 Once the entire asset has been retrieved from the origin server, it will be cached on that POP.